Limit theorems for a strongly irreducible product of independent random matrices under optimal moment assumptions: Introduction

-We write $\mathrm{End}(E)$ for the semi-group of linear endomorphisms of $E$, which is naturally identified with the set of square matrices of size $d$ with coefficients in $\KK$.
-We write $\mathrm{GL}(E)$ for the group of linear automorphisms of $E$.
+We write $\End(E)$ for the semi-group of linear endomorphisms of $E$, which is naturally identified with the set of square matrices of size $d$ with coefficients in $\KK$.
+We write $\GL(E)$ for the group of linear automorphisms of $E$.

-Given $g \in\mathrm{End}(E)$, we write $s_1(g) \ge s_2(g) \ge \dots \ge s_d(g) \ge 0$ for the singular values of $g$ counted with multiplicity \ie the absolute values of the coefficients of the diagonal matrix in the polar decomposition\footnote{We remind that the Cartan, or polar, decomposition Theorem tells us that for all matrix $g \in \mathrm{End}(\KK^d)$, there exist three matrices $k, a, k'$, with $k,k'$ being isometries and $a$ a diagonal matrix such that $g = k a k'$.
-Moreover, the multi-set of absolute values of the coefficients of $a$ does not depend on the choice of $k$ and $k'$.}.
+Given $g \in\End(E)$, we write $s_1(g) \ge s_2(g) \ge \dots \ge s_d(g) \ge 0$ for the singular values of $g$ counted with multiplicity \ie the absolute values of the coefficients of the diagonal matrix in the polar decomposition.
+We remind that the Cartan decomposition Theorem tells us that for all matrix $g \in \End(\KK^d)$, there exists a decomposition $g = k a k'$, where $k$ and $k'$ are isometries and $a$ is diagonal.
+Moreover, the multi-set\footnote{A multi-set is a set $S$ with a multiplicity measure $m : S \to \NN_{\ge 1}$.
+Here, we see a finite multi-set as the equivalence class of a finite sequences under permutation of the indices.} $(s_1, \dots, s_d)$ of the absolute values of the coefficients of $a$ does not depend on the choice of $k$ and $k'$.